genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

 .. image:: images/template-copy.png
    :align: center

-Autocomplete can help you to specify an appropriate dictionary term to be used in metadata validation in the Study Metainfo Editor.
+Autocomplete can help you to specify an appropriate dictionary term to be used in metadata validation in the Metainfo Editor.

 .. image:: images/edit-template.png